formalizator/Ctrl-Arch-Elite/0 Requirements/01 Problem_filtered.md

 * In addition to recording raw monitoring data, the **MonitorMe** software must also analyze each patient’s vital signs and alert a medical professional if it detects an issue (e.g., decrease in oxygen level) or reaches a preset threshold (e.g., temperature has reached 104 degrees F).

 * Some trend and threshold analysis is dependent on whether the patient is awake or asleep.
-For example, if the blood pressure drops, the system should notice that the patient is asleep and adjust its alerts accordingly.<br>
+For example, if the blood pressure drops, the system should notice that the patient is asleep and adjust its alerts accordingly.<br/>
 The same is true with the respiration rate and heart rate.
 For example, all of these vital signs are reduced when the patient is asleep, but if awake something might be wrong.

 ## Requirements (cont.)